 Prepare sambal balado while the eggplants are cooking:

 - Place all the sambal balado ingredients in a food processor or use immersion blender.
-You can either roughly chop them for that rustic look or process them into finer texture.
-The oil will help to move things inside the food processor
+You can either roughly chop them for that rustic look or process them into finer texture

 - Preheat a large skillet and pour in the sambal mixture along with the aromatics.
 Stir fry for about 5 minutes and then add the seasonings.
 Keep stirring to prevent sambal from scorching.
 Have a taste.
 It should be savory, lightly sweet, with a hint of tang.
 Add more salt and/or sugar if needed